krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Implement - As a user, I want to serve as designer and provide a set of four unordered locations for the quest.
 [J176](http://cs04.nwmissouri.edu/browse/GDPGAM-176)

 1. Implement -As a user, I want to serve as designer and provide location coordinates (Lat, Long, default radius) for each location.
 [J176](http://cs04.nwmissouri.edu/browse/GDPGAM-176)  [AC-176](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/176.md)

 1. Implement - As a user, I want to serve as designer and provide 3 ordered string clues.
-(Later a clue may include a photo) for each location [J177](http://cs04.nwmissouri.edu/browse/GDPGAM-177) [AC-177](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/177.md)
+(Later a clue may include a photo) for each location.
+[J177](http://cs04.nwmissouri.edu/browse/GDPGAM-177)  [AC-177](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/177.md)

 1. Implement - As a User, I want to serve as a designer of the quest I create.
 [J100](http://cs04.nwmissouri.edu/browse/GDPGAM-100)  [AC-100](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/100.md)

 1. Implement - As a user, I want to accept the team invite and become a team player or reject it.
 [J107](http://cs04.nwmissouri.edu/browse/GDPGAM-107)  [AC-107](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/107.md)

 1. Implement - As a user, If I gets invite, I can explicitly decline.
 [J107](http://cs04.nwmissouri.edu/browse/GDPGAM-107)  [AC-107](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/107.md)

 1. Implement - As a user, I want to serve as designer, I can provide a UNIQUE Quest name among all quests  [J122](http://cs04.nwmissouri.edu/browse/GDPGAM-122)
 1. Deployment - As a user, I want to serve as designer, I can provide a UNIQUE Quest name among all quests  [J124](http://cs04.nwmissouri.edu/browse/GDPGAM-124)
 1. Deployment - As a user, I should be able to see the login screen when I open the Application/Website.
 [J203](http://cs04.nwmissouri.edu/browse/GDPGAM-203)  [AC-203](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0203.md)
 1. Deployment- As a user, I want to successfully log into the application.
 [J210](http://cs04.nwmissouri.edu/browse/GDPGAM-210)  [AC-210](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0210.md)

-1. Deployment - As a user, I want to accept the invite to join the team, When I get an invite [J133](http://cs04.nwmissouri.edu/browse/GDPGAM-133) [AC-103](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/103.md)
+1. Deployment - As a user, I want to accept the invite to join the team, When I get an invite.
+[J133](http://cs04.nwmissouri.edu/browse/GDPGAM-133)  [AC-103](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/103.md)

 1. Deployment - As a user, if I gets invite, I can explicitly decline.
 [J108](http://cs04.nwmissouri.edu/browse/GDPGAM-108)  [AC-108](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/108.md)